-This is always one of the first three questions that we are asked by injured people who enquire about bringing a claim.
+Normally, this is one of the first three questions that we are asked by injured people who enquire about bringing a claim.

-Most injury claims are brought with clients having signed Conditional Fee Agreements (CFAs) and having taken out policies of After-the-Event Insurance (ATE).
+Nowadays, the majority of injury claims are brought by clients who have signed Conditional Fee Agreements (CFAs) and also taken out policies of After-the-Event Insurance (ATE).

-If they do succeed, then, firstly, under the terms of the CFA they will have to pay a success fee to their solicitor.
+If these clients do recover compensation, then, firstly, under the terms of the CFA they will have to pay a success fee to their solicitor.
 The amount of the fee will depend on the percentage of the success fee in the CFA itself and the amount of work performed by the solicitor at the point when the claim is concluded.
 However, it will never be more than 25% of the amount of the compensation that the client receives and is often less.

 Clients usually pay their success fees and ATE premiums out of the compensation they receive, so they don’t have to pay out of their personal funds.

-Some clients have Legal Expenses Insurance (LEI) so do not need to enter into a CFA.
+Some fortunate clients have Legal Expenses Insurance (LEI) so do not need to enter into a CFA.
 Commonly found as additions to motor and house insurance policies, LEI policies ensure that, subject to terms and conditions, policyholders will not have to pay a success fee or an insurance premium if they win the case and still pay nothing if they don’t succeed.
 We always advise clients to check for LEI before we enter into a CFA with them as many of us have such cover but don’t realise that we have paid for it.

 In rarer cases, such as Criminal Injury Claims and those made to the Motor Insurers’ Bureau where the claimant has been injured by an untraced driver, Solicitors may enter into Contingency Fee or Damages-Based Agreements with clients so they are only paid if the claim succeeds, in which case, like many US lawyers, they receive a sum equivalent to a percentage of the compensation which the client receives.
 Common figures for these types of agreements are 25%, 33% and 40%.

-Legal Aid is only available in Clinical Negligence claims where the client suffered injuries during childbirth, so is not really relevant to Personal Injury Claims.
+Legal Aid is only available in Clinical Negligence claims for clients who suffered injuries during childbirth, so is not really relevant to Personal Injury Claims.

-In those cases, the Claimants are often ordered to pay all their own legal fees and those of the opponent and irrespective of whether they have a CFA, LEI or other funding.
+In those cases, the Claimants are usually ordered to pay all their own legal fees and those of the opponent and irrespective of whether they have a CFA, LEI or other funding.
 Fortunately these cases are much rarer than insurance companies and some elements of the press would have us believe.
-Taylor and Emmet has yet to act for a person found to have been fundamentally dishonest.

 If you would like free advice about any type of claim, please call us on 0114 218 4000 or email our team at email@example.com